 Why was he cautious?
-"In seeing equity prices declining and uncertainty rising, I didn't see any compelling reason to maintain significant exposure to question they these assets?
+"In seeing equity prices declining and uncertainty rising, I didn't see any compelling reason to maintain significant exposure to Russia.

-Russia.
 I could always reestablish these positions if I was wrong."
 This decision echoes the manager's steady focus on risk to limit shocks to his portfolio.